Supported tools

 Updated

-The AI Connector exposes WordPress functionality to AI agents as a set of MCP tools.
-This page is the canonical reference for every tool the free core ships with.
+The AI Connector exposes WordPress functionality to AI agents as a set of tools.
+This page explains the main workflow areas customers will see.

 A note on tool naming.
 All AI Connector tools are prefixed